 Growing authoritative content and public trust

 NGA is partnering with expert private groups to grow public-facing, authoritative open source intelligence on various strategic, economic, and humanitarian intelligence topics that tend to be under-reported within in-depth or long-form formats.
-This authoritative open source content is cited for internal purposes and grows public trust by increasing transparency around shared public-private interest in various intelligence topics that are fit for public consumption.
-This effort aligns with revised Intelligence Community Directive 107 from Director of National Intelligence Dan Coats to strive for greater transparency and inform the public about IC activities.
+This authoritative open source content is created for two purposes: 1) it is cited for internal production and 2) it grows public trust by increasing transparency around shared public-private interest in various intelligence topics that are fit for public consumption.
+The transparency thrust aligns with revised Intelligence Community Directive 107 from Director of National Intelligence Dan Coats to inform the public about IC activities with specific examples.

 NGA's partners maintain full editorial independence.
 NGA helps review how our partners create content not what they create in order to grow authoritative content.
 Tearline's content syndicates to several .gov and .mil channels so partners can reach new audiences.
 This concept builds upon on the precedent of the CIA World Factbook but pushes it beyond reference material to include original research.

 Here's a legalese sample of the terms and conditions of an NGA data access deal:

 - The National Geospatial-Intelligence Agency (NGA) and Organization X have entered into a data access agreement.
 NGA will extend access to commercial and unclassified geospatial data to Organization X in return for Organization X's expertise documenting Y. This data access agreement will increase the frequency and granularity of public reporting on topic Y.